carlossanchezvega/spark_works/HIVE_CCA175_Exercises.md

-RDDs EXERCISED FOR CCA175 CLOUDERA PYSPARK DEVELOPER
+HIVE EXERCISES FOR CCA175 CLOUDERA PYSPARK DEVELOPER
 =============================================
 Taking into account this data model: